 The New Indian Express: Concert Cause (October 2016)

 It’s the Miracle Foundation, based out of Delhi and the US that’s partnered with Global Citizen to bring Coldplay to India, in a bid to raise funds for orphans in the subcontinent.

 Verve Magazine: An Insight into Miracle Worker Caroline Boudreaux’s Journey (September 2016)

 The Miracle Foundation doesn’t set up orphanages but supports already-established ones and the funds are given after monthly checks on the children’s progress.

 The Indian Eye: A Unique Gift To Honor Moms this Mother’s Day (May 2016)

-Each of Miracle’s housemothers acts as a mom to the 20 orphaned children in her care, creating an environment where they can truly thrive.
-These incredible women raise the boys and girls the charity supports into smart, strong, compassionate and self-sustaining men and women.
+Each of Miracle’s housemothers acts like a mom to the 20 orphaned children in her care, creating an environment where they can truly thrive.
+These incredible women raise the boys and girls the charity supports into smart, strong, compassionate, and self-sustaining men and women.

 IndiGo In-Flight Magazine, Hello 6E: Handled with care (May 2016)

 The Miracle Foundation works towards nurturing and empowering children without parents so that they can realize their full potential and grow up to be gainfully employed, self-sustaining members of society.
 Children are raised under the care of the foundation’s housemothers, who are each responsible for no more than twenty children, ensuring that each child receives individual attention.

 The Indian Eye: Texas Woman Founds Charity to Help Indian Orphans Thrive (April 2016)